Skip to content

-Sample Initiative Overview Map
+Welcome to the Sample Initiave Overview Map

 On this page, you will find an example implementation of an IOM (Initiative Overview Map).
 This assumes a FIDA initiative being implemented in an insurance company.